yiranran/Unpaired-Portrait-Drawing/readme.md

 where `real`, `fake1`, `fake2`, `fake3` correspond to input face photo, style1 drawing, style2 drawing, style3 drawing respectively.

 <img src = 'imgs/how_to_crop.jpg'>

 - 3. To test on your own photos: First use an image editor to crop the face region of your photo (or use an optional preprocess [here](preprocess/readme.md)).
-Then specify the folder that contains test photos using `--dataroot`, specify save folder name using `--savefolder` and run the above command again:
+Then specify the folder that contains test photos using option `--dataroot`, specify save folder name using option `--savefolder` and run the above command again:

 ``` bash
 # with GPU